 - Two likely school minimum.
 The minimum number of likelies in an ideal list increases from 1 to 2.

 Grade adjustments for lists with too many schools.
 Historically, list grades in College Kickstart have been driven by the presence of a minimum number of likelies, targets and reaches in a list.
-Beginning in 2018, we will adjust grades downward in situations where there are too many schools in a list.
+In 2018, we adjusted grades downward in situations where there are too many schools in a list.
 This will begin to occur when there are more than 4 likelies, 5 targets or 6 reaches in a list and the deductions will increase as the overages become more pronounced.